Lots to see and do

 Golowan Festival, June

 The Golowan Festival in Penzance celebrates midsummer with a packed programme of art, cultural and fun events throughout the town, culminating in the Mazey Day procession and Quay Harbour day.
-The 2019 programme is in preparation, register for the newsletter at www.golowanfestival.org to keep up to date and be sure to book your stay at Panorama early!
+Next year’s programme is in preparation; register for the newsletter at www.golowanfestival.org to keep up to date and be sure to book your stay at Panorama early!

 Penzance Literary Festival, July

 Established in 2010, Penzance Literary Festival has grown into one of the UK’s favourite festivals for authors and visitors.
-The 2019 Litfest takes place from July 3-7 and features an eclectic programme of talks and events.
+The annual Litfest takes place at the beginning of July and features an eclectic programme of talks and events.
 Visit www.pzlitfest.co.uk for more details.

 Montol Festival, December